 The sales contract is between each individual "seller" and the “buyer”.
 Folksy provides a service to facilitate that contract but is not responsible for it or its fulfilment.

-Folksy aims to make it easy for sellers to comply with the DSR and consumer law, however, all compliance is the responsibility of the seller.
+Folksy aims to make it easy for sellers to comply with this legislation and consumer law, however, all compliance is the responsibility of the seller.

 Sellers must post items purchased within three (3) working days of receiving payment unless otherwise clearly stated on the product description OR if the buyer’s identity and / or address cannot be authenticated, in which case sellers must notify Folksy staff by opening a Support ticket or emailing us at firstname.lastname@example.org

-All items must be received by the buyer in under 30 days.
+All items must be received by the buyer in under 30 days unless you have agreed a longer term in writing (e.g. email) with the buyer.

 You must pay for items purchased by you, unless the seller has made a clear typographical error or you cannot authenticate the seller’s identity.
 You and you alone are liable for paying the seller if you commit to buy an item.